hyung8758/esnet_python/README.md

 - Linux and MacOSX (This script is not tested on Windows)
 - Python 3.5 and 3.6 (Python2 is not supported)
-- tensorflow 1.1
+- Tensorflow 1.1

 ### CONTENTS
 ---
-- Machine learning scripts for classification & regression problems.
+- Machine learning scripts for classification and regression problems.
  1. main(dir) : Codes that build and run various neural networks are stored in this directory.
- 2. reports(dir): Exeperiments such as comparing between or among machine learning task performances or replicating other scholars' works related to machine learning tasks are implemented and reported in this directory.
+ 2. reports(dir): Experiments such as comparing between or among machine learning task performances or replicating other scholars' works related to machine learning tasks are implemented and reported in this directory.
- 3. train_data(dir): Small set of training and testing data (some of them are already preprocessed for convenience's sake) are ready for implementing simple experiments or testing newly structued networks.
+ 3. train_data(dir): Small set of training and testing data (some of them are already preprocessed for convenience's sake) are ready for implementing simple experiments or testing newly structured networks.
- 4. train.py(script): This script shows how to build various nerual networks and train and test them with diverse datasets.
+ 4. train.py(script): This script shows how to build various neural networks and train and test them with diverse datasets.

 ### CONTACTS
 ---------------------------------------------------------------------------

+Should you have any question while using this toolbox, please do not hesitate to contact Hyungwon Yang.
+(bug reports or suggestions for developing the toolbox are always welcomed.)

 - Developer: Hyungwon Yang (hyung8758@gmail.com)
 - Advisor: Hosung Nam